-If you select Auto in Setup, the BIOS automatically sets up the two PCI IDE connectors with independent I/O channel support.
-The IDE interface recognizes any ATAPI devices, including CD-ROM drives, tape drives and Ultra DMA drives and supports the transfer modes listed in Table 54 (see Section 6.2 for the supported version of ATAPI).
+If you select Auto in Setup (see Section 4.3.3), the BIOS automatically sets up the two PCI IDE connectors with independent I/O channel support.
+The IDE interface recognizes any ATAPI devices, including CD-ROM drives, tape drives and Ultra DMA drives and supports the transfer modes listed in Table 55 (see Section 6.2 for the supported version of ATAPI).
 Add-in ISA IDE controllers are not supported.
 The BIOS determines the capabilities of each drive and configures them to optimize capacity and performance.
 To take advantage of the high capacities typically available today, hard drives are automatically configured for Logical Block Addressing (LBA) and to PIO Mode 3 or 4, depending on the capability of the drive.
-You can override the auto-configuration options by specifying manual configuration in Setup.
+You can override the autoconfiguration options by specifying manual configuration in Setup.